observant/oada-client/OAuth2-step-by-step.md

 {"username":"bob","scope":["soil-moisture"],"resourceIds":["oada/api"],"clientId":"myService","grantType":"authorization_code"}
 ```
 Response body contains JSON document with details about the client, user and grant information.
-Similar request can be sent to resource server with or without actual user interaction.
-For example we could issue this request when user is visiting specific page in client server or from background task periodically updating data from Observent OADA Resource server.
+Subsequent similar requests can be sent to resource server with or without actual user interaction.
+For example we could issue request when user is visiting specific page in client server or from background task periodically updating data from Observent OADA Resource server.

 ### Handling token timeouts
 Token timeouts are part of the OAuth2 protocol and can be handled standard way.